 Health – Kindergarten through 8th grade

-The youngest children are very curious in their interactions in the world, and in what the world is doing around them.
+The youngest children are very curious about their interactions in the world, and in what the world is doing around them.
 Heritage’s health course is taught by a trained nurse who focuses on an individual’s spiritual, mental, and physical development.
 Good nutrition, hygiene, and physical fitness are stressed in a class open to questions on everything from diabetes to death.
 Topics related to sex are not stressed and are reserved for parents.

 Music – Kindergarten through 8th grade

-Students are introduced to music, its variety, and cultural importance.
+Students are introduced to music, its variety, and its cultural importance.
 All grades are engaged once per week with music.
 Music instruction is often paired with a theme a grade level might be covering.
 Musical productions are presented several times a year.

 Spanish – Preschool, Kindergarten through 8th grade

 Any foreign language helps broaden the mind for native English speakers and fosters critical thinking.
 Spanish is a very common language in many foreign countries, which better prepares the Heritage student for the larger world.
 Spanish culture, food, holidays, and dance are introduced.
 Well stocked pinatas are an Academy favorite.

 Typing and Keyboarding – Kindergarten through 8th grade

 Synonymous with modern culture, the ability to quickly and accurately access machines and other technology remains an important skill.
 Kindergarten through 2nd grade is focused on basic computer skills.
 3rd grade through 8th grade is focused on keyboarding, PowerPoint, and Prezi.